-Stabilization Adjustment
+Benefits Stabilization Adjustment

-The Stabilization Adjustment "trues-up" school boards to their existing benefits costs structure per FTE.
+The Benefits Stabilization Adjustment "trues-up" school boards to their existing benefits costs structure per FTE.
 It is the sum of the differences between the average benefits cost per FTE (based on the 2014-15 benefit cost per FTE for an employee/bargaining group plus 4 per cent inflationary increases for each of 2015-16 and 2016-17) and the school board's 2014-15 average benefit cost per FTE for an employee/bargaining group plus 4 per cent inflationary increases for each of 2015-16 and 2016-17.

-Each school board's funding for each component under the Benefits Trusts Allocation is set out in the Grants for Student Needs - Legislative Grants for the 2020-2021 School Board Fiscal Year regulation in aggregate.
+Each school board's funding for each component under the Benefits Trusts Allocation is set out in the GSN regulation in aggregate.

-The Benefits Trusts Allocation is projected to be \$296.0 million in 2020-21.
+The Benefits Trusts Allocation is projected to be \$333.4 million in 2021-22.